wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-plugins/04-custom-taxonomies.md

 }
 ```

+You could also add this code to the `bookstore_register_book_post_type` function, so that the genre taxonomy is registered when the book post type is registered.

 Once this is added to your bookstore plugin, you'll see a new Genre menu item in the admin menu, and you'll be able to add genres to your books.

 Additionally, once you've added some genres, you'll be able to select from those genres when you add or edit a book.

+Just like with regular taxonomies, you will be able to browse the archive page for each taxonomy, and see all the books that are associated with that taxonomy.

 ## Further reading